»

 How does geopolymer concrete reduce environmental impact compared to traditional concrete?

-Geopolymer concrete achieves dramatic environmental improvements through innovative waste utilisation and low-energy processing methods:
+Geopolymer concrete aims to achieve environmental improvements through waste utilisation and low-energy processing methods:

 • Waste material transformation – Converts fly ash from coal plants and slag from steel production into valuable binding agents, reducing landfill burden while creating sustainable alternatives

-• Elimination of limestone calcination – Completely avoids the high-temperature chemical process responsible for 60% of traditional cement’s CO2 emissions
+• Elimination of limestone calcination – Completely avoids the high-temperature chemical process responsible for a major part of traditional cement’s CO2 emissions

 • Ambient temperature processing – Alkali activation occurs at room temperature, eliminating energy-intensive kiln operations and associated fossil fuel consumption